 The hike up to Drinnon Lake is a steady huff up through the forest and across two rock slides.
 You’ll cross over into Valhalla Provincial Park as you near the top of the ridge.

 Drinnon Lake is just over the top of the ridge and is a pretty spot.
-There is a campground here and plenty of helpful mosquitoes.
+The first campground is here and spiky peaks can be viewed just over Drinnon Pass.
+Drinnon Lake is reached after about an hour of hiking.

 After crossing a bridge over the creek, the trail quickly ascends up to Drinnon Pass.
 The forest opens up to sub-alpine meadows, full of flowers and ground squirrels.

-You’ll pass a second campground on Drinnon Pass, and then the trail will begin to meander enticingly through a series of meadows and pools.
+You’ll pass the second campground named “Wicca” on Drinnon Pass, and then the trail will begin to meander enticingly through a series of meadows and pools.

 At the top of Drinnon Pass, you’ve climbed 430m up from the trailhead.